labs4capella/python4capella/README.md

-# Python4Capella
+# Python for Capella

-Python4Capella allows you to interact with your Capella model using Python.
+*Python for Capella* allows you to interact with your Capella model using Python.
 You will be able to create Python scripts to read and write from/to your Capella model.

 # Introduction to the need